history-lab/archiving-digital-records/2024/04-pdfa.md

 * Full replacement for paper
 ---
 # Why PDF/A?
-### Goal: long-term reproducibility
+## Goal: long-term reproducibility
-* View regardless of SW/HW/platform changes
+* View original document regardless of SW/HW/platform changes
-* No file conversions are required at a later date
+* No need to convert a PDF/A document at a later date
-* Make documents future proof
+* A PDF/A document is future-proof
-### $\rightarrow$ document must be self-contained
+## $\rightarrow$ A PDF/A document must be self-contained
 * PDF/A is a subset of PDF
 ---
 <!-- _class: lead -->